zhuxinqimac/zhuxinqimac.github.io/_pages/about.md

 I am a Ph.D. student in Computer Science at the University of Sydney, Australia, working with Dr. Chang Xu and Prof. Dacheng Tao.
 My current research interests lie in interpretable disentangled representation learning, computer vision, and related deep learning applications.

-I received my B.S. degree in 2018 from Shanghai Jiao Tong University, China.
+I received my B.S. degree in Computer Science in 2018 from Shanghai Jiao Tong University, China.
 I am currently a reviewer for academic conferences ICML, ICLR, NeurIPS, and ACMMM.

 News